 The rise of women in trades is also shifting public perceptions.
 Women are proving they can perform the same physically demanding and technical tasks as their male counterparts.
 Social media has become a powerful platform for tradeswomen to share their stories, skills, and experiences, inspiring more women to consider careers in the trades.
 As these stories spread, they challenge outdated stereotypes and demonstrate the value women bring to the industry.

-Creating a More Inclusive Workplace For Women in the Trades
+Creating Inclusive Workplaces for Women in Trades

 As more women enter the trades, there is a growing demand for a more inclusive and supportive work environment, from equitable hiring practices to creating safe workplaces that respect all employees.
 Companies that prioritize diversity and inclusion are finding that they benefit from a broader range of ideas, experiences, and solutions that enhance productivity and innovation.

-Workwear Designed for Tradeswomen
+Functional Workwear Designed for Tradeswomen

 The shift toward inclusion is influencing the tools and equipment available to tradespeople.
 At TDSH, we are proud to design workwear that meets the specific needs of women.
 Our Zenith overalls are built by women for women, offering comfort, durability, and functionality on the job site.
 With features like 14 specialized pockets and reinforced panels, they empower tradeswomen by providing gear that supports their work.

-The Future of Women in Trades
+The Future of Women in Trades in Canada

 While the rise of women in trades in Canada is promising, much work must be done to achieve true equality.
 Continued efforts to provide education, mentorship, and opportunities are essential.
 Policies that promote gender diversity and combat workplace discrimination will further support this growth.